hirwablessing/hirwablessing/README.md

 <details>
   <br><br>
 <summary>
-  More stuff about me
+  More about me
 </summary>
-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why CoderOne Youtube Channel exists!
+I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and that's why my Dev.to articles exists!

 #### What is dev.to?

 It is a community of software developers who write articles, take part in discussions, and build their professional profiles.
-We value supportive and constructive dialogue in the pursuit of great code and career growth for all members
+We value supportive and constructive dialogue in the pursuit of great code and career growth for all members.

 #### Coding Stats
 <a href="https://github.com/hirwablessing/github-readme-stats">